Srikar-segmentation-fault/visual-wave-showcase/README.md

 Features

-AI-Powered Generation: Enter a LeetCode problem ID or Title, and an AI (powered by Groq and Mixtral) generates a unique 3D animation from scratch.
+* AI-Powered Generation : Enter a LeetCode problem ID or Title, and an AI (powered by Groq and Mixtral) generates a unique 3D animation from scratch.

-Step-by-Step Animation: Don't just see the final result.
+* Step-by-Step Animation : Don't just see the final result.
 A "Start" button initiates a guided animation that highlights comparisons, swaps, and data changes.

-Live Explanations: An info box on-screen explains each step of the algorithm as it happens.
+* Live Explanations : An info box on-screen explains each step of the algorithm as it happens.

-Full 3D Interaction: Pan, zoom, and rotate the 3D scene using your mouse to inspect the visualization from any angle.
+* Full 3D Interaction : Pan, zoom, and rotate the 3D scene using your mouse to inspect the visualization from any angle.

-Instant Search: The entire LeetCode problem database is searchable instantly from the frontend.
+* Instant Search : The entire LeetCode problem database is searchable instantly from the frontend.

-Tech Stack & Architecture
+##Tech Stack & Architecture

 This is a full-stack monorepo application with a clear separation of concerns:

-Frontend (Hosted on Vercel)
+**Frontend (Hosted on Vercel)**

-Framework: React.js (Vite)
+* Framework : React.js (Vite)

-3D Graphics: Three.js
+* 3D Graphics : Three.js

-API Client: Axios
+* API Client : Axios

-Styling: CSS (Inlined)
+* Styling : CSS (Inlined)

-Backend (Hosted on Render)
+**Backend (Hosted on Render)**

-Framework: FastAPI (Python)
+* Framework : FastAPI (Python)

-AI Model: Groq (using mixtral-8x7b-32768)
+* AI Model : Groq (using mixtral-8x7b-32768)

-Data: Local JSON database (merged_problems.json)
+* Data : Local JSON database (merged_problems.json)

-HTML Parsing: BeautifulSoup

 A Note on Source Code